MariBleicken/MariBleicken/README.md

 *   🌍  I'm based in Massachusetts
-*   🧠  I'm learning Python & R for Data Analysis
+*   🧠  I'm learning SQL, Python & R for Data Analysis
 *   🤝  I'm open to collaborating on Interesting Projects